-([count] of 7500 maximum characters used) The district currently has three preschool programs.
+The district currently has three preschool programs.
 These programs are geared to align with the kindergarten classrooms so when the students move to the next level they feel more prepared.
 The preschool programs offer parental involvement in the classroom so parents are highly involved in the child's education process.
 The district hold preschool screenings annually for students at age to enter the program during the months of March and April.
 District qualified for the preschool for all grant for two of the programs.

 The district currently has three preschool programs.
-Two are in the elementary building and one is in the junior high building.
-In the upcoming school year these program will be located in the same building These programs are geared to align with the kindergarten classrooms so when the students move to the next level they feel more prepared.
+These programs are geared to align with the kindergarten classrooms so when the students move to the next level they feel more prepared.
 The preschool programs offer parental involvement in the classroom so parents are highly involved in the child's education process.
 The district hold preschool screenings annually for students at age to enter the program during the months of March and April.
-District qualified for the preschool for all grant.
+District qualified for the preschool for use of the view of the programs.